 And in that suspended silence, something unfamiliar started to pulse between them.

-Aarav lifted his gaze then, slow and uncertain, and for one heartbeat too long—they didn't look away.
+Aarav lifted his gaze then, slow and uncertain, and for one heartbeat too long, they didn't look away.

-Just the quiet realization that the space between them had become too fragile to name.
+And yet the space between them had become too fragile to name.

 Knock.
 Knock.